kngwyu/s9y/README.md

-export S9Y_CONTAINER="my-container.sif"  # Path to your singularity container. export S9Y_VENV=".my-venv"  # Path to your Python virtualenv. export S9Y_EXEC_OPTIONS=(--nv)  # CLI options for singularity exec.
+export S9Y_CONTAINER="my-container.sif"  # Path to your singularity container. export S9Y_VENV=".my-venv"  # Path to your Python virtualenv. export S9Y_EXEC_OPTIONS=(--nv)  # CLI options for singularity exec. export S9Y_PYTHON="python3"  # Name of Python executable used by s9y.
+Set "python" by default.
 ```

 This file is simply `source`d in the script, so you can set other